 - Amusingly averted in the M*A*S*H episode, "A Smattering of Intelligence," in which Hawkeye and Trapper fool one secret agent into thinking Burns is a communist and convince the other that he's a fascist.
 They compare notes and realize that someone must be lying, as it's impossible to be both.

-- The evil organization Kaos in Get Smart, as "generic bad guys" were clearly a mixture both communists and Nazis, with everyone having either a German accent or a Russian accent.
-This was always done with a wink and a nod, since Get Smart was a parody of spy shows and movies.
+- The evil organization Kaos, as "generic bad guys" were clearly a mixture both communists and Nazis, with everyone having either a German accent or a Russian accent.
+This was always done with a wink and a nod since Get Smart was a parody of spy shows and movies.

 - In The Most Dangerous Game "homage" episode, "Island of the Damned", the villain is alleged to have successively belonged to the Nazis, the Communists, the Mafia, and KAOS, at which Smart exclaims, "If there's anything I hate, it's a joiner!"

-- The Cardassians in Star Trek, their internal policies are definitely Communist, complete with Kangaroo Courts and a rogue KGB-esque intelligence service, but their foreign policy is disturbingly Nazi, right down to the concentration camps and rampant Cultural Posturing.
+- The Cardassians in Star Trek, their internal policies are definitely Communist, complete with Kangaroo Courts, 1984-style government surveillance and a rogue KGB-esque intelligence service, but their foreign policy is disturbingly Nazi, right down to the concentration camps and rampant Cultural Posturing.
 Although the Nazis also had Kangaroo Courts, secret police, government surveillance, etc.

 - Played straight in Airwolf episode "Fallen Angel," in which Archangel is captured by Karl Kruger, an ex-Nazi war criminal now working for the East Germans.
 Previously averted in "Fight Like A Dove," which also featured an ex-Nazi named Kruger, but this one working for Archangel.